Charlie Brown’s True Meaning of Christmas

 What blessed fools are we who take strength in what God has declared.

-This is not a celebration of foolishness.
+Seeing the unseen is not a celebration of foolishness.
 True fools bring shame to themselves.
 Christmas is a time of celebration for those who believe in the impossible and marvel at the miraculous.
 Everything about Christmas from the appearance of angels to the virgin birth speaks of the supernatural, the unlikely, and the impossible.

 In the medical profession, we need to change how we see things.
-It’s easy to hop on the bandwagon and ridicule the homeless, drunken, addicted and mentally wounded people we care for.
+It’s easy to hop on the bandwagon and ridicule the homeless, drunken, addicted, and mentally wounded people we care for.
 Just do what everyone else does.

 In this season, and every day of the year, like Charlie Brown, we should choose to believe in the impossible.
 We must close our eyes to what we see in the present and believe in what God wants to do in the future.
 Like the pitiful tree, we must believe there is something honorable and virtuous that God placed inside every person.

 God came to a manger and took on the form of man.
 He came to rescue us from our sickness, suffering, and sin.
 He had a vision for mankind that was greater than we could have imagined.
 Let’s partner with Him in this plan of redemption.
 In the same way Charlie Brown brought out the best in a pitiful tree, God is in the business of taking lives that are wrecked and ruined and making them into something beautiful.